 - Month (1 - 12)

 - Day of week (0 - 6) (Sunday to Saturday; 7 is also Sunday on some systems)

-When determining the scheduling of your cron jobs, consider the time it takes to complete the task.
-For example, if you run a job every three hours and the task takes 40 minutes to complete, you may want to change the scheduled timing.
+When determining the scheduling of custom cron jobs, consider the time it takes to complete the task.
+For example, if you run a job every three hours and the task takes 40 minutes to complete, you may consider changing the scheduled timing.

 For the command script, the format includes:

 1 2 3 crons: spec: "00 */8 * * *" cmd: "/usr/bin/php /app/abc123edf890/bin/magento export:start catalog_category_product"

 /usr/bin/php.
 The install directory, which includes the Project ID is